 I wrote this post a few years ago and have been updating it periodically.
-Most of it is still quite relevant and I’ve tried to update things to address this especially odd pandemic holiday season.
+Most of it is still quite relevant and I’ve tried to update things to address this especially odd post-pandemic-apocalyptic holiday season.

 Maybe try some yummy vegan eggnog? spiked or not, it’s easy, healthy & delicious!